GameShop-FOSS/Heroes/README.md

 I am drafting a new script for the game.
 The roles will be the same.
 I want to get a gist of how the game dev will be.
 Before I start making a new script.
 I want to see what I can get away with before making the script E Rated.

+It seems Ill go Ao for Adults Only

 ### In Closing

 Enjoy Heroes!